Extreme Nazarene Missions Overview

 “40/40 is a part of God’s plan to evangelize the entire world”

 40/40™ is a church planting strategy (based on Luke 10:1-2 NIV) where Christ, “…sent them two by two ahead of him to every town and place where he was about to go.
 He told them, “The harvest is plentiful, but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”

-A Cluster of five pairs of 40/40™ missionaries, led by a national pastor and Cluster Coordinator couple, work for two years to plant one single church based on dozens of cell groups through the city.
+A Cluster of five pairs of 40/40™ Church Planters, led by a national pastor and Cluster Coordinator couple, work for two years to plant one single church based on dozens of cell groups through the city.